Last revised: May 6, 2023

 Leaving New York, there is available the same convenient service.
 Baltimore & Ohio fast, frequent, air-conditioned trains to and from New York including the Shenandoah and Fort Pitt Limited, to and from Pittsburgh and Chicago, and the National Limited and the Diplomat to and from Cincinnati, Louisville, and St. Louis.
 Also, the streamlined Royal Blue and Columbian between Washington, Baltimore, Philadelphia, and New York, featuring new ideas in streamlined trains."

-Not to be outdone, the Pennsy flexed its muscles and soon streamlined its Trail Blazer, operating between New York and Chicago.
-In an effort to keep up the B&O matched its competitor by lengthening the route of the Columbian and sent it all of the to Chicago as well on a schedule similar to the Capitol Limited.
+Not to be outdone, the Pennsy soon streamlined its all-coach, New York-Chicago Trail Blazer.
+In an effort to keep up, the B&O matched its competitor by lengthening the route of the Columbian, sending it to Chicago as a companion service of the Capitol Limited.

-During 1945 the B&O reequipped the train with new E7As and during December of that year placed an order with Pullman-Standard for two brand new coach trainsets which arrived in 1949.
+During 1945 the B&O reequipped the train with streamlined E7s and during December of that year placed an order with Pullman-Standard for two brand new coach trainsets.
+When these arrived in the spring of 1949 the railroad wasted no time marketing its upgraded service, taking a series of publicity photos showcasing the train.

-This new equipment would be the train's pinnacle as its sported such amenities as a buffet and tavern lounge bar/observation to the Strata-Domes offering unparalleled vistas of the countryside.
+This new equipment would be the train's pinnacle as its sported such amenities as a buffet, tavern lounge bar/observation, and Strata-Domes that offered unparalleled vistas.

 Time/Leave (Train #25) | Milepost | Location | Time/Arrive (Train #26) |